twillain/LycansRandomRoles/README.md

 You should now have LycansNewRoles and MyLycansMod.dll into your folder (+ whatever mod you are using).

+You can see the randomized values into your BepInEx console but I highly recommand not using it while playing :)

 Notice that only the one creating the lobby needs the mod